Crosseyed and Painless

 "Crosseyed and Painless" is a song by American new wave band Talking Heads.
 It was released in 1980 in the United States as a promotional single and in Germany in 1981 as a regular single from the band's fourth studio album, Remain in Light.
-Although the single failed to reach the US main chart, it reached No. 20 on the US Dance chart to become Talking Heads' highest-charting dance single.
-The band chose this song for their second music video, released in 1981.
+Although the single failed to reach the US main chart, it reached No. 20 on the US Dance chart, becoming Talking Heads' highest-charting dance single.
+The band chose this song for their second music video, which was released in 1981.

 Song style

 The song uses instruments and techniques such as cowbell loops, congas, bells, staccato guitar rhythms, and electronic blips.
-The rhythm of the song, as well as the use of the congas, add an African feel to the song, which is also apparent in their song "I Zimbra".
+The rhythm of the song, as well as the use of the congas, add an African feel to the song.

 Lyrics

 The lyrics discuss a paranoid and alienated man who feels he is stressed by his urban surroundings.
 These lyrics are of common theme for Talking Heads and categorize lead singer David Byrne's writing style.
 The "rhythmical rant" in "Crosseyed and Painless"—"Facts are simple and facts are straight.
 Facts are lazy and facts are late."—is influenced by old-school rap, specifically Kurtis Blow's "The Breaks" given to Byrne by Frantz.
 The singer is filled with doubt and is not even sure he can believe facts.
 By the end of the song, he expresses his resentment of facts: "Facts don't do what I want them to do / Facts just twist the truth around."